bithappens/vscode-plain-sidebar/README.md

-# vscode-plain-side-bar README
+# vscode-plain-sidebar README

-This is the README for your extension "vscode-plain-side-bar".
+This is the README for your extension "vscode-plain-sidebar".
 After writing up a brief description, we recommend including the following sections.

 ## Features